-Within hours of that court decision a challenge came from tobacco-producing country Ukraine in the WTO.
-Ukraine is not the first country that comes to mind when dealing with Australia trade.
-According to the Australian Department of Foreign Affairs and Trade, trade is “modest” and it favours Australia.
-In 2009 Australia exported $70m of goods and services to Ukraine while just half that amount went the other way mainly to pay for Ukrainian fertilisers and electrical circuits equipment.
-Ukraine exports a lot of cigarettes but little or none to Australia.
+Australia is now in the vanguard of public health initiatives against this pandemic.
+Last year the Government passed ground-breaking legislation for cigarette plain packaging through a hostile parliament and then a high court challenge in August this year.
+The legislation requires tobacco products to feature standard olive-coloured plain packaging with large health warnings.Within hours of that court decision a challenge came from tobacco-producing country Ukraine in the WTO.
+According to the Australian Department of Foreign Affairs and Trade, trade with Ukraine is “modest” and favours Australia.
+In 2009 Australia exported $70m of goods and services to Ukraine while just half went the other way mainly for Ukrainian fertilisers and electrical circuits equipment.
+Ukraine exports cigarettes but little or none to Australia.

 With so little trade at stake, it seems an absurd argument but as ABC Lateline discovered, Ukraine’s tobacco industry is especially powerful.
 After the collapse of the Soviet Union, production soared through conglomerates like Japan Tobacco International (JTI) and Philip Morris peaking at more than 130 billion cigarettes four years ago.
-Unsurprisingly JTI supports the challenge to Australia.
+JTI supports the challenge to Australia.
 “Put simply, if this measure is passed, Australia will be saying to the rest of the world, ‘we’re not open for business’,” JTI said.
 Ukraine challenges two key Australian measures, the Tobacco Plain Packaging Act 2011 and its implementing Tobacco Plain Packaging Regulations 2011.
-Its case is that these Acts are inconsistent with several articles of the Trade-Related Aspects of Intellectual Property Rights (TRIPS) Agreement, some of the Technical Barriers to Trade (TBT) agreement and one of the 1994 GATT agreement.
+Its case is that these Acts are inconsistent with articles of the Trade-Related Aspects of Intellectual Property Rights (TRIPS) Agreement, some of the Technical Barriers to Trade (TBT) agreement and one of the 1994 GATT agreements.

 Fairfax economic correspondent Peter Martin said a Philip Morris International briefing note for the US trade representative in the Trans-Pacific Partnership wants an investor-state dispute settlement mechanism, “including the right for investors to submit disputes to independent international tribunals.”
 Martin said the Howard Government FTA with the US resisted this notion but an Abbott Government might be more pliable.